stevenjlho/leetcode/solutions/111. Minimum Depth of Binary Tree/README.md

 ## Intuition

-The minimum depth of a binary tree is measured by the shortest path from the root node down to the nearest leaf node.
+This solution employs a recursive approach to traverse the tree, where at each node, we consider the depth of its left and right subtrees to determine the minimum depth incrementally.

 ## Approach

-1. If the current `root` node is null, return a depth of 0.
-This indicates that we have surpassed a leaf node.
+1. If the current node (`root`) is `null`, return 0.
+This accounts for the edge case of an empty tree or reaching the end of a branch.
 2. Calculate the minimum depth of the left and right subtrees recursively.
-3. If the left subtree is absent (i.e., `root.left` is null) but the right subtree exists, return the depth of the right subtree plus one.
+3. If the current node has no left child, the minimum depth must be calculated from the right subtree.
+Therefore, return `1 + rightDepth`, including the current node's depth.
-4. Conversely, if the right subtree is absent (i.e., `root.right` is null) but the left subtree exists, return the depth of the left subtree plus one.
+4. Conversely, if the right child doesn't exist, return `1 + leftDepth` to include the current node's depth alongside the left subtree's depth.
-5. If both left and right subtrees are present, the minimum depth is the lesser of the two depths plus one (to account for the current node).
+5. If both left and right children exist, the minimum depth of the current node is 1 (for the current node itself) plus the lesser of the two subtree depths.

 ## Complexity